OpenCTI-Platform/docs/docs/deployment/integration-manager.md

 The OpenCTI Integration Manager is a deployment tool that simplifies the management and deployment of connectors within the platform.
 It supports two deployment methods:

 - An intuitive web interface for direct UI-based deployment.
-- A Docker-based method for self-hosted deployments requiring infrastructure control.
+- A container-based method for self-hosted deployments requiring infrastructure control.

 ![demo-feature](assets/composer.gif)